YoeriNijs/ngx-storage-master/README.md

 The api for the LocalStorageService does not differ compared to the SessionStorageService.

 ## Run tests
-Test are written in the Jest test runner.
+The Jest test runner is used to run the unit tests.
 To run them, just execute the following:
 ```
 npm install
 npm run test